stevenalexander/dropwizard-jdbi/README.md

 Test project for Dropwizard 7.1 using JDBI to interact with a DB.

 Also using Flyway and H2 to create an in memory DB with test data for integration testing.
+Flyway solution can be expanded to create a fully featured Database Migration process using any JBDC compatible Database you can connect to.
+Using it here was overkill as I could have just used a simple script, I wanted to try it out as a comparison to Liquibase.

+Code for JDBI integration was trivial, most of the effort was getting my head around the fact that I didn't have to do anything to startup the H2 instance (it starts itself as embedded instance when you try to connect to the local DB file by black magic).
+For reference the most useful stuff is probably in the build.gradle, libraries and plugins used.

+No major changes between using 6.2 and 7.1 with JDBI, just package names.
+Didn't do integration tests as I figured for a real project it would make more sense to do full stack integration testing against the service and the production DB.

 ## Setup H2 DB